The 2020 NeuroTech application is now closed.

 This fellowship is financial aid.
 As such, recipients must inform the NeuroTech program of other fellowships received during the tenure of the NeuroTech award, at which time we reserve the right to make changes to the financial terms of the award.
 There is no specific work requirement with the NeuroTech fellowship beyond the program requirements, and your sole obligation is to make satisfactory progress toward the doctoral degree.

-Mind, Brain, Computation and Technology training program
+Mind, Brain, Computation and Technology student membership

-The 2019 NeuroTech application is now closed.
+The 2020 application period is now closed

 In addition to basic information about the student applicant and their chosen mentors, the application consists of six further components:

 Explanation of fit: Explain how you will combine interdisciplinary coursework, travel to conferences or courses, mentor(s) and other learning opportunities (e.g., seminar series, journal clubs, etc.) to stretch beyond your current areas of expertise and develop the skills you need for neuroscience research.
 (500 words.)